blaziq/eoepca-lps/resource/discovery/01-introduction.md

 The Resource Catalogue plays a key role in enabling users and services to search, discover, and access data assets using standard web APIs.

-In this scenario, you will learn how to deploy and interact with the **EOEPCA Resource Catalogue** — a core component responsible for exposing Earth Observation datasets and services through metadata that complies with the **[STAC (SpatioTemporal Asset Catalog)](https://stacspec.org/en)** standard.
+In this scenario, you will learn how to deploy and interact with the EOEPCA Resource Discovery — a core component responsible for exposing Earth Observation datasets and services through metadata that complies with the [STAC (SpatioTemporal Asset Catalog)](https://stacspec.org/en) standard.

 ---